sboden/odtphp/README.md

 manual human changes).

 While this fork `sboden/odtphp` is not officially supported, maintenance and bug fixes are provided on a best-effort basis.
-The odtphp library is actively used in production applications with planned lifecycles extending to 2030.
+The `sboden/odtphp` library is actively used in production applications with planned lifecycles extending to 2030.

 This software is **not** by DXC Technology, else it would have been called `dxc/odtphp`.
 This software is **not** by the Flemish government, else it would probably have been called `vo/odtphp`.
 I have always worked on odtphp during my personal time.

+### Version History
+- v3.0.3 - 29Dec2024: odtphp version for PHP 8.x
+- v2.2.1 - 07Dec2022: Parallel processing by odtphp does not overwrite outputs.

 ### Disclaimer